 In the event you are required to be absent from work for more than five consecutive work days due to illness, you may be eligible for general illness leave with the University.
-Medical documentation is required and should be submitted to the HR Consultant, Disability Management.
+Medical documentation is required and should be submitted to the Ability Management Consultant.

 Long Term Disability:

 You may be eligible to receive Long Term Disability benefits from Sun Life Financial, if you require time off work due to illness for an extended amount of time.
-Please refer to the Sun Life benefit booklets for more information in the benefits section of Employee Services.
+Please refer to the Sun Life benefit booklets for more information in the benefits section of Benefits and Pension.

-Employees who require workplace accommodation should contact the HR Consultant, Disability Management.
+Employees who require workplace accommodation should contact the Ability Management Consultant.

 Flexible Hours of Work: